-Undine in order to truly survive must reconcile the past with the truth.
+In order to truly survive, Undine must reconcile the past with the truth.

 Lynn Nottage’s words ring true and with a hint of fun attached to the seriousness of what she is truly saying.
 Though Fabulation, or the Re-Education of Undine seems more like a sitcom, it is an entertaining night at the theatre.